BARRIERBOSS USA

 • Gravel: One bag per post hole for drainage base

-If you're going the metal route, browse the full Full Metal Fencing collection.
-BarrierBoss panels ship as complete kits with posts, frames, and hardware so you're not hunting down parts at three different stores.
+Browse the full metal privacy fencing collection.
+BarrierBoss panels ship as complete kits with posts, frames, and hardware so you are not hunting down parts at three different stores.

 Step-by-Step Installation Guide